Petjo/Radio-Organizer/README.md

 # orgara

-This Software was written in C#/XAML and Visual Studio
+This Software was written in C#/XAML and Visual Studio using naudio 1.6.0

 IMPORTANT: This Software is a test projet to develop myself in programming.
 So there can be many things to simplificate.